eleazareramos/show-em-boys/README.md

 ## 🆕 Start / Host a new game

-- Login using your Google / Gmail account
+- Sign In or Sign Up (save time by using your Google Account)
 - Create a New Game
 - Set the Buy In, Small, and Big Blind
 - Share the Game ID with friends

 ## 🙋 Add players to the game

-- After confirming receipt of Buy In 💰 on your personal payment app (Venmo, Square Cash, etc.), add the player to the game using their Google / Gmail account + display name.
+- After confirming receipt of Buy In 💰 on your personal payment app (Venmo, Square Cash, etc.), add the player to the game by entering their Show 'Em Boys account email address.
 - Need at least 3 to play!

 ## 🚪 Join a game

-- Login using your Google / Gmail account
+- Sign In or Sign Up (save time by using your Google Account)
 - Ask the host for the Game ID, and enter it into the lobby.

 ## 👀 Special Rules (programmed in)